LeahPines/AI-Learning-Platform/README.md

 - Node.js and npm are installed on your system.
 - Docker and Docker Compose are installed and running.
 - The backend and frontend run on separate ports.
-- Environment variables are provided via `.env` files.
-- The database is managed via Docker Compose for easy setup.

 ---